erichhuang/omnivorous.github.io/_posts/2015-10-30-microservices-and-medicine.md

 So what on earth does this have to do with healthcare and biomedical research?
 We've got people to take care of, cures to discover, why should we care whether about the architectural style of software?

 One trendy (and correct concept) is that healthcare providers, health _systems_ should learn from and optimize for their patients continuously.
 Surely, we do this already when we take care of a patient one way, find that things didn't work out the way we expected, and then try something different the next time we see a similar patient.
 But how do we make this individualized experiential knowledge common knowledge?
 How do we represent such knowledge in a way our peers can assimilate?
 How do we scale the data intake and knowledge extraction process?

+*This is what "Learning Health Systems" are about* and where the architecture that supports a continuous cycle of healthcare delivery, data collection and knowledge generation, and data-informed delivery becomes very important.